GuilhE/SeekbarRangedView/README.md

 ## LICENSE

-Copyright (c) 2017-present, AndroidUtils Contributors.
+Copyright (c) 2017-present, SeekBarRangedView Contributors.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.